BrunoBosshard/java-framework-desktop/README.md

 # selenium-framework-desktop
-A Selenium (desktop) framework with Apache Maven, TestNG, and Docker.
+A Selenium (desktop) framework with Apache Maven, TestNG, Docker, and REST-assured.